Airedale Terrier VS Cairn Terrier

 Health and Lifespan

 The Airedale Terrier typically lives 11–14 years, while the Cairn Terrier has a lifespan of 13–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Airedale Terrier and Globoid Cell Leukodystrophy for the Cairn Terrier.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Airedale Terriers typically range from $800 to $1500, while Cairn Terriers cost $800 to $1500.
-Ongoing monthly costs are approximately $180 for the Airedale Terrier and $114 for the Cairn Terrier.
+Airedale Terriers typically range from $800 to $1500, while Cairn Terriers cost $800 to $1500.
+Monthly costs are approximately $176 for the Airedale Terrier and $116 for the Cairn Terrier, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance